Methods and Results of

 were selected in the study area, and information on each road-pavement material

-samples.
-A confusion matrix was used to validate the experimental results, as
+verification samples.
+A confusion matrix was used to validate the experimental

-shown in Table 4.
-The overall accuracy of the road-pavement material type
+results, as shown in Table 4.
+The overall accuracy of the road-pavement

-overall road-pavement recognition accuracy, the highest accuracy rate (92.65%)
+In terms of overall road-pavement recognition accuracy, the highest accuracy

-was achieved for asphalt road-pavement type recognition, and the lowest
+rate (92.65%) was achieved for asphalt road-pavement type recognition, and the

-accuracy rate (75.00%) was achieved for cement road-pavement type recognition;
+lowest accuracy rate (75.00%) was achieved for cement road-pavement type

-the highest recall rate (79.65%) was achieved for cement road-pavement type
+recognition; the highest recall rate (79.65%) was achieved for cement

-recognition, and the lowest recall rate (75.00%) was achieved for asphalt
+road-pavement type recognition, and the lowest recall rate (75.00%) was

-identification results are more accurate, the precision meets certain requirements,
+road-pavement type identification results are more accurate, the precision

-and the method can be used for a wide range of road-pavement material type
+meets certain requirements, and the method can be used for a wide range of

 Table 4 The results of precision validation